 Camera Settings

 When modeling in Valence 3D you'll use touch gestures to navigate your scene.
 There are a couple settings you can set to change how the 3D camera controller behaves.
-These settings are grouped under CAMERA in the Settings sheet.
+These settings are grouped under Camera Settings page in the Settings sheet.

 Settings Sheet